make(1p) — Linux manual page

 prerequisites are those prerequisites specified in a makefile on

 target lines.
-Implicit prerequisites are those prerequisites
+Implicit prerequisites are those prerequisites that

-the makefile.
-Target rules are applied to targets specified in
+Target rules are applied to targets specified in the makefile.

 Before any target in the makefile is updated, each of its